gmu-swe/surefire-n-exec/README.md

 # surefire-n-exec

-JUnit4 provider for Maven Surefire that will rerun all tests a specified number of times.
+JUnit4/TestNG provider for Maven Surefire that will rerun all tests a specified number of times.

 To use it (after installing), add it as a dependency to the surefire plugin (NOT a dependency of your entire build!
 Just for surefire), and configure the number of times to rerun each test (total runs = 1 + reruns).

-Example:
+Example (replace artifactId with surefire-n-exec-testng):

 ```
 <build>